diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 as outlined in @bg:lit-review.
 Hence, these issues are automatically discarded in this phase.

+Furthermore, the tool also supports filtering out issues based on the presence of the `via:customgetattr` feature, as defined in the taint models shown in @code:pysa-taint-models.
+When this feature is present, it means there are at least two `getattr` calls chained together, which is a requirement for class pollution, in accordance with @bg:lit-review.
+Therefore, the lack of this feature tag is a strong indicator that the issue is a false positive, so the issue can be automatically discarded.

 Finally, the #TheTool finishes the automated pipeline by writing a JSON report for each project, which includes some information from the dataset, such as name, source, and popularity, but